KingTheGuy/placement_preview/README.md

 Originally this mod was intended to only preview stairs/slab placement

 _1.1.1 CHANGELOG:_

+  * added toggle for pulse animation
+    - 'placement_preview pulse_animation true|false'

   bugfix:

+  * prevent stair variant when looking a corner variant
   * crash from non player placers
+  * prevent overriding stair when variant does not exist

 _1.1.0 CHANGELOG:_

   * added support for _outer_ stairs placement & preview (place a normal stairs while looking at the side of a stair)
   * preview distance should now match the gamemode's reach distance (VOXELIBRE)